 Meet Austin: Josh Shapiro’s endorsed candidate for Lieutenant Governor.

 Growing up in the Mon Valley in western Pennsylvania – a longtime industrial center outside Pittsburgh – Austin Davis saw the struggles of working families firsthand.
-He watched his mom – a hairdresser in McKeesport for more than 40 years – work hard to build a small business, and he watched his dad work hard everyday as an ATU bus driver.
+He watched his mom – a hairdresser in McKeesport for more than 40 years – juggle raising a family with putting food on the table, and he watched his dad work hard every day as an ATU bus driver.

 Austin knew from an early age he wanted to dedicate his life and career to public service.
 Throughout his career, he has fought for economic equality, worked to lift people out of poverty and secure fair funding for education, and has been committed to bettering the lives of people in western Pennsylvania.